tribixbite/awesome/README.md

 *   [simple-keyboard/swipe-keyboard](https://github.com/simple-keyboard/swipe-keyboard) - Swype type keyboard module for simple-keyboard
 *   [ioccc-src/winner](https://github.com/ioccc-src/winner) - Winners of the International Obfuscated C Code Contest
 *   [multisynq/physics-fountain](https://github.com/multisynq/physics-fountain) - Multiplayer Physics Demo
-*   [reconmap/reconmap](https://github.com/reconmap/reconmap) - Reconmap is a collaboration-first security operations platform for infosec teams and MSSPs, enabling end‑to‑end engagement management, from reconnaissance through execution and reporting.
-With built-in command automation, output parsing, and AI‑assisted summaries, it delivers faster, more structured, and high‑quality security assessments.
 *   [modelyaml/modelyaml](https://github.com/modelyaml/modelyaml) - model.yaml is an open standard for defining crossplatform, composable AI models
 *   [mayfer/open-artifacts](https://github.com/mayfer/open-artifacts) - Like Claude Artifacts but lives in a single static HTML page which you can use with any language model of your choosing
 *   [janwilmake/openapisearch](https://github.com/janwilmake/openapisearch) - Making APIs accessible to AI Codegen